code-and-effect/effective_slugs/README.md

 When saving a record that does not have a slug, a slug will be automatically generated and assigned.

-You can tweak the behavior, by adding the following instance method to your model:
+Tweak the behavior by adding the following instance method to the model:

 ```ruby
 def should_generate_new_slug?